sporto/elm-tutorial/en/07-routing/02-routing.md

 - One for `/players` which will resolve to `PlayersRoute` as well
 - And one for `/players/id` which will resolve to `PlayerRoute id`

-Note that the order is important.
+Note that the order is important as routes defined first will have priority over later definitions.

 See more details about this library here <http://package.elm-lang.org/packages/evancz/url-parser>.